coloteong/coloteong.github.io/_posts/2021-5-16-Hello-World.md

 In my free time, I love to watch educational videos on linguistics, as well as music.
 I like to pick up new musical instruments too, I play the piano and a little bit of acoustic guitar, ukulele and cajon.
 I am also in my hall's Jam Band, and have led it for a year.

-Fun fact: the song that is embedded in this website is Claudia by Finneas!
+Fun fact: the song that is embedded in this website is **Claudia by Finneas**!